axe007/electron-rover/README.md

 <p align="center"><img src="https://github.com/DIT112-V21/group-09/blob/master/frontendApp/assets/images/home-rover-model.png?raw=true" alt="rover-logo.png" width="600" height="369"></p>
 In this repository you can find all the neccessary information to setup and use SmartRover system.
-By fully utilizing SmartCar shield software library capabilities, this system is designed to explore the idea of examining more territory in the foreign terrain and perform remote robotic vehicle control.
+By fully utilizing SmartCar shield software library capabilities, this system is designed to explore the idea of examining more territory in the foreign terrain and perform remote robotic vehicle control. <br /><br />

+Furthermore, you have access to all source codes and files that we put our effort to build this project.
+If you find any bugs, mistakes, foolishness, typos or have useful suggestions, please contact us (how? ... let's see about that) as we appreciate your interest in our project.

 ## Features

 The system is developed such that it can perform the following tasks:

+- Load custom Martian terrain mod for improved realism
 - Connect to the SmartRover and manually drive
 - Send console commands to drive the rover
 - Connect and receive live camera stream